Skip to main content

 Overview

-Cloud function provides multiple ways to connect to and operate MySQL databases, meeting the application requirements of different scenarios.
-This document details the following connection methods:
+Cloud Functions provide multiple methods to connect and operate MySQL databases, meeting application requirements in different scenarios.
+Choose the appropriate connection method based on your database deployment location and network environment:

 Connection MethodUse CaseAdvantages